 Payment & Returns Template

 The Payment & Returns Template is the most straightforward of all of your eBay Templates.
 It allows you to store your PayPal address and payment instructions.
 You can also require Immediate Payment if desired and include Sales Tax.

 The reason a merchant may want multiple Payment & Returns Templates is due to the ability to set Handling Time.
-If you sell Build to Order or Dropship products of various lead times, you may need multiple templates to account for each expected Handling Time window.
+If you sell made to order products or drop ship some of your products, you may need multiple templates to account for each expected Handling Time window.

-The Pricing Template allows you to configure custom price settings for your listings, for both Fixed Price and Auction listings, so you don't need to separate them by listing format.
+The Pricing Template allows you to configure custom pricing settings for your listings, for both Fixed Price and Auction listings, so you don't need to separate them by listing format.